nakhani/Machine-Learning/MLP_tensorflow2/README.md

 4. **Model Evaluation**:
    - Evaluate the model on the validation dataset.
-   - The loss should be below $50,000 to meet the accuracy requirements.

 5. **Prediction**:
    - Use the trained model to predict house prices for unseen data.